fillumina/xmi-to-jdl/README.md

 readable by [JHipster](https://www.jhipster.tech/jdl/).

-The importer is very limited and its aim is to allow to design a complex application by using a simple visual modeler instead of using the textual file which I find really difficult to manage if the number of classes grows.
+The importer is very limited and its aim is to allow to design a complex application by using a simpler visual modeler instead of using the textual file which I find really difficult to manage if the number of classes grows.

-By default all relationships are ManyToOne and must be defined in the table that will have the foreign key (FK).
-In case other relationships are required they must be specified as comments enclosed by {}.
+By default all relationships are bidirectional OneToMany and must be defined in the table that will have the foreign key (FK).

 es: {OneToOne with jpaDerivedIdentifier}